korekiyoshinguuji/Mine4Crimson/README.md

-# Mine4Crimson
+# Mine4Glitch
-A special crypto miner so Auri can $end to mommy while their PC suffers for him &lt;3
+A special crypto miner so you bitches can $end to mommy while your PC suffers for me &lt;3